EventStore/eventstore.org/_posts/2019-12-16-event-store-6.0.0-preview-release.md

 Please be aware that Event Store will fail if you try to specify HTTP Prefixes in the configuration.

 # Providing Feedback
-Please provide feedback by opening issues on Github.
+Please provide feedback by opening issues on GitHub.